CS328UnreliableNarrator/UnrealiableNarrator/emailCamille.md

 )*$$&^#

 //Dont include this section in the email. somehow the file got obstructed and so the player needs to identify the letter that correlates to the symbols.
+I'm thinking these correlate to the password to get into the boss' computer

 ')'=B
 '&'=M